 What does it cost to use a midwife?

 Midwifery services are completely funded by the Ministry of Health and Long-Term Care, so you do not pay for care out-of-pocket.
-Those who are not currently covered by OHIP can still receive free midwifery care.
+Some who are not currently covered by OHIP can still receive free midwifery care.

 When should I contact a midwife?